oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 ## Introduction

-In the roll forward phase the source database remains active.
+In the roll forward phase, the source database remains active.
 You can take as many incremental backups and restores as you like.
 A good practice is to start the migration some time before the cutover.
-Run an initial backup and restore and run these incremental backup and restore operations a few times during the day.
-On the cutover day minimize the delta by for example running these incremental backup/restore commands every hour.
+Run an initial backup and restore and then run these incremental backup and restore operations a few times during the day.
+On the cutover day, minimize the time required for this process by increasing the frequency.
+For example, do it every hour.

 Estimated Time: 15 minutes